zerotier/ZeroTierOne/controller/README.md

 Network Controller Microservice
 ======

 Every ZeroTier virtual network has a *network controller*.
-This is our reference implementation and is the same one we use to power our own hosted services at [my.zerotier.com](https://my.zerotier.com/).
+This is our reference controller implementation and is the same one we use to power our own hosted services at [my.zerotier.com](https://my.zerotier.com/).
 Network controllers act as configuration servers and certificate authorities for the members of networks.
 Controllers are located on the network by simply parsing out the first 10 digits of a network's 16-digit network ID: these are the address of the controller.

 As of ZeroTier One version 1.2.0 this code is included in normal builds for desktop, laptop, and server (Linux, etc.) targets, allowing any device to create virtual networks without having to be rebuilt from source with special flags to enable this feature.
 While this does offer a convenient way to create ad-hoc networks or experiment, we recommend running a dedicated controller somewhere secure and stable for any "serious" use case.